pranavpandey/dynamic-dialogs/README.md

 ## Usage

-`dynamic-dialogs` is a library to display dialog and dialog fragments with ease.
-It has some improvements over `appcompat-v7` (or AndroidX) dialogs and share the same behavior and methods which can be used with any other framework or library.
+It is a library to display dialog and dialog fragments with ease.
+It has some improvements over `appcompat-v7` (or AndroidX) dialogs and shares the same behavior and methods which can be used with any other framework or library.

-> For complete reference, please read the [documentation][documentation].
+> For a complete reference, please read the [documentation][documentation].

 ### Setup